What is a firewall?

-This type maintains a table that keeps track of all open connections.
-When new packets arrive, it compares information in the packet header to the state table – its list of valid connections – and determines whether the packet is part of an established connection.
+This type of firewall maintains a table that keeps track of all open connections.
+When a new packet arrives, it compares information in the packet header to the state table -- its list of valid connections -- and determines whether the packet is part of an established connection.
 If it is, the packet is let through without further analysis.
-If the packet does not match an existing connection, it is evaluated according to the rule set for new connections.
+But, if the packet doesn't match an existing connection, it's evaluated according to the rule set for new connections.

-Although stateful inspection firewalls are quite effective, they can be vulnerable to denial-of-service (DoS) attacks.
-DoS attacks work by taking advantage of established connections that this type generally assumes are safe.
+Although stateful inspection firewalls are quite effective, they can be vulnerable to denial of service (DoS) attacks.
+DoS attacks take advantage of established connections that this type of firewall generally assumes are safe.

 Application layer and proxy firewalls

 This type of firewall is referred to as a proxy-based or reverse-proxy firewall.
 They provide application layer filtering and can examine the payload of a packet to distinguish valid requests from malicious code disguised as a valid request for data.
 As attacks against web servers became more prevalent, so did the need for firewalls to protect networks from attacks at the application layer.
 Packet-filtering and stateful inspection firewalls can't do this at the application layer.